RinOrtega/Finance-Tracker/README.md

 ## Contact

-If you have any questions please forward them here.
+If you have any questions please forward them to any of the proflies linked in the contribution.

 ## Deployment

-You can find the website here:
+You can find the website here: https://finance-tracker-qi8n.onrender.com/

 ## License